Alexander Milne Calder

-Alexander Milne Calder (August 23, 1846 – June 14, 1923) (MILL-nee) was a Scottish-American sculptor.
-His works include the Equestrian statue of George Meade in Fairmount Park in Philadelphia.
+Alexander Milne Calder (August 23, 1846 – June 4, 1923) was a Scottish-American sculptor.
 He produced over 250 architectural sculptures over 30 years for the construction of Philadelphia City Hall including the 37-foot statue of William Penn atop the structure.
+Additional works include the Equestrian statue of George Meade in Fairmount Park in Philadelphia.
 His son, Alexander Stirling Calder, and grandson Alexander Calder were also sculptors.

 Early life and education

 Calder was born on August 23, 1846, in Aberdeen, Scotland, and first learned to carve stone from his father, a tombstone carver.
 He attended the Royal Academy in Edinburgh and studied with sculptor John Rhind.
 He traveled to Paris and London where he studied at the South Kensington School and worked on the Albert Memorial.
 In 1868, he emigrated to the United States and settled in Philadelphia, where he studied with Thomas Eakins at the Pennsylvania Academy of Fine Arts.